 Emilia opened the door for him but startled when she found someone already standing behind it.
 Jericho startled too as he registered Atienna and Sefu at the threshold.
 Atienna’s gaze was distant and formal, her hands clasped together in front of her.

 “Oh, hello, Prince Chance,” Atienna greeted him formally with a slight dip of her head.
 She averted her gaze slightly.
 “I hope I’m not disturbing you.
 I was wondering if you would like to join me for tea.
-Given everything that’s happened so far, I thought we both could use some… reprieve with everything that’s been happening in this country lately.”
+I thought we both could use some… reprieve with everything that’s been happening in this country lately.”

 “Uhm.”
 Olivier blankly reached out and touched her arm.
 He jolted immediately as did Atienna who took a step backward.
 Before either of them could say anything, Sefu immediately stepped between them with a glare.